rowellx68/nhs-components/README.md

         width="10"
         hint={
           <>
             Your NHS number is a 10 digit number that you find on any letter the NHS has sent you.
-For example,{" "}
-            <span className="nhsuk-u-nowrap">485 777 3456</span>.
+For example, <span className="nhsuk-u-nowrap">485 777 3456</span>.
           </>
         }
       />
     </Fieldset>
     <Button>Continue</Button>
   </>
-);
+)
 ```

 ## Contributing